 Squads, cohorts, tribes are among the many terms now applied to how teams are re-organising themselves to be ‘agile’.
 But as we are all far too aware, change is as much about people as it is technology.
 Too many organisations focus on the term ‘agile’ without establishing the fundamentals.

 But by far the biggest oversight is recognising that the majority of enterprise-size companies are bound by legacy constraints – their technology functions may be agile but their business counterparts are often waterfall.
 Technology practices such as devops, devsecops and open devops are often missing in the business-world.
 Rather like analogue and digital TV, both deliver but with very different experiences.
 The very nature of value encourages teams and individuals to be more agile as it focuses the mind (or collective minds) on what is important and removes the noise that inhibits team and organisational agility.
+By focussing in on delivery lead time, organisations can centre themselves on value streams.

 Where to start with the adoption of value stream management?